-While we can’t be entirely sure where coffee was first discovered, it is believed to have originated from the Ethiopian plateau in eastern Africa, around 850 AD.
+While we can’t be entirely sure where coffee was first discovered, we know the answer to what country does espresso come from - it is believed to have originated from the Ethiopian plateau in eastern Africa, around 850 AD.
 According to the famous legend, an Ethiopian goat shepherd found his goats behaving strangely after eating fruits from a particular bush.
 The goats were dancing and full of energy after consuming the foreign contents.

 The shepherd, Kaldi, tried the bush fruits for himself, and also experienced the same jolt of energy as his goats.
 It was from here that coffee plantations started to form in Ethiopia.

 Coffee’s effects were mostly concentrated in the eastern region of Africa, until it began to spread to the Arabian peninsula, most notably Yemen.
+Yemen's climate offered the perfect conditions to cultivate coffee and earliest sources mention that coffee was present in the country around the 15th century.
 It was from there that coffee began to spread around the world and become one of our beverages of choice.